shanesmith/gerrit-sh/README.md

 Truth be told, in practice the web interface is still very useful, especially for inline code review comments and for extra information, but I hope this tool will save you a few window swaps.

+Also note that the first few commands of config and clone are optional, most other commands should work while inside a gerrit repo.

 Commands